 SSPs also are places to dispose of used needles and syringes, and connect persons who inject drugs to harm reduction services, such as testing for HIV, Hepatitis C, and other sexually transmitted infections, as well as overdose education, Narcan/Naloxone distribution, and referrals to treatment.

-For additional SSP locations near you, check out this website run by Massachusetts Department of Public Health (MDPH).
+SSP locations near you, check out this website run by Massachusetts Department of Public Health (MDPH).